Bardolph-Automation-Inc/bardolph/docs/language.rst

 perhaps in an infinite loop.
 The `cycle` keyword causes a value to loop around with modulo 360 logic, stopping one step short of a complete cycle.
 This keeps the delta between sequential repetitions equal to the increment used by the loop as it updates the index variable.
-For example
+For example:

 .. code-block:: lightbulb